I wrote this post back in November-after the shooting at LAX-then I deleted it.

 Maslow’s Hierarchy of Needs, however, does state one must feel secure before they can prosper.
 When I opened my laptop this morning there was another article about a random shooting: this time at LAX.
 While I personally felt secure in the US-even after the PTSD of 9/11-I realize this past year I had an underlying psychological security breach.

 Follow my train of thought for a moment.

 -When I was a child, I lived in Aurora, Colorado, a town now infamous due to a mass shooting of horrific proportions.

 -I lived in Toronto when I was ten (not part of the US, but close enough) and visited Eaton Center several times.
 How disturbing to learn one of the victims of the Aurora horror narrowly escaped a mass shooting at Eaton Center already.
 Bless her heart, may she rest in peace.

--The drive from a friend’s house in Connecticut to my husband’s work takes us right through the sleepy village of Sandy Hook.
+-The drive from a friend’s house in Connecticut to my husband’s work took us right through the sleepy village of Sandy Hook.

 I could add we were in Boston five days before the marathon bombing, or up the road on 9/11 or in Times Square just as a bomb attack was thwarted, but those instances are different from the ones listed above.
 The former events are due to a collective choice as a nation.

 It took a move down under the planet to remove the subconscious fear my family could fall pray to a mass shooting.
 Why?
 There are no mass shootings in Australia.
 You can’t carry a gun here.
 That’s it, the end of the story.
 In fact, just after we arrived some broken soul lost his mind in a mall wielding a machete.
 Yes.
 You can kill a person in a mall with a machete and it will be a tragedy, but unless you are a cartoon ninja, you cannot take down twenty-six innocent bystanders in thirty seconds with multiple rounds of refillable machete cartridges.